Student Life In London – A Guide To Hoxton

 Boxpark

-Boxpark is a great place to head to if you fancy a regular day of shopping and eating with a bit of a cool twist.
+Boxpark is a great place to head to if you fancy a regular day of shopping and eating with a cool twist.
 The central focus of the area is the rows of shops and eateries constructed from old freight containers stacked on top of one another.
-Wind your way through both levels to discover fantastic food from places such as Cook Daily and Dum Dums Donutterie.
-You should also make sure to make the most of the terraces when the weather is good.
+Wind through both levels to discover fantastic food from places such as Cha-Oom and Pasta Evangelists.
+You should also make the most of the terraces when the weather is good.

 Location: Boxpark, 2-10 Bethnal Green Rd, Hackney, London E1 6GY